curl/everything-curl/usingcurl/uploads.md

     curl -T mail smtp://mail.example.com/ --mail-from user@example.com

-Learn more about using SMTP with curl in the [Using curl/SMTP](smtp.md) section.
+Learn more about using SMTP with curl in the [Sending email](smtp.md) section.

 ## Progress meter for uploads